psrc/2015-12-scripting-workshop/index.md

 ### Windows Instructions

+**Be sure to set up all six software items below on your primary desktop computer ahead of time -- before the day of the course.**

 #### 1. Git and the Unix 'Bash' Shell

-***You need the latest version of 64-bit Git.
-Even if you already have Git installed on your PC, replace it with this new version.***
+*You need the **latest version of 64-bit Git**.
+Even if you already have Git installed on your PC, replace it with this new version.*

-Git lets you track and share changes made to files.
-Bash is a commonly-used command-line "shell" that gives you the power to do simple tasks more quickly.
+Git lets you track and share changes made to files, and Bash is a command-line "shell" (command interpreter) that gives you the power to do simple tasks more quickly.

 On Windows, the easiest way to get both Git and Bash is to use the Git for Windows installer.

-Be sure to select the correct installer options listed below!
+*Be sure to select the correct installer options listed below!*

 1. Download the [Git for Windows Installer](https://git-for-windows.github.io).
 2. Run the installer
 3. Click on "Next" **twice**, to get to the "Adjusting your PATH environment" page.
-4. **Select "Use Git from the Windows Command Prompt" and click on "Next".** If you forget to do this, programs that you need for the workshop will not work properly.
-If this happens, rerun the installer and select the appropriate option.
+4. Select **"Use Git from the Windows Command Prompt"** and click on "Next".
+If you forget to do this, programs that you need for the workshop *will not work properly.* If this happens, rerun the installer and select the appropriate option.
 5. Keep **"Checkout Windows-style, commit Unix-style line endings"** selected.
 Click "Next".
 6. Select **"Use Windows' default console window"** and click on "Next" and "Finish".

 #### 2. ConsoleZ Command Terminal

-ConsoleZ is a much nicer "terminal" program that has a legible font, resizable window, and more.
+[ConsoleZ](https://github.com/cbucher/console/wiki) is a much nicer terminal program that has a legible font, resizable window, and more.
 You'll use ConsoleZ to use the Bash program instead of using the "Git Bash" icon.
 Git Bash still works, but its window is janky.

 * Download the [ConsoleZ Installer](/scripting-workshop-2016/setup/ConsoleZ-Installer.exe) and follow the default installer prompts.
 * If Chrome or Firefox warns you that the installer file is untrusted, just go along with it.
 I created the installer here at PSRC and it is safe to install.